 Electromagnetic Wave- These are the waves that do not necessarily require a medium to propagate.
 It means electromagnetic waves can even travel through a vacuum.

 Electromagnetic Wave travels with a velocity of Light.
 (3 × 108)

-Examples of Electromagnetic Waves- Radio Wave, X-rays, Light wave.
+Examples of Electromagnetic Waves- Radio waves, X-rays, and Lightwave.